gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 ### wolfSSL Fine Tuning

-If size is more important the speed, the `USE_SLOW_SHA` can be defined.
+If size is more important the speed for software computation, the `USE_SLOW_SHA` can be defined.
 See [sha.c](https://github.com/wolfSSL/wolfssl/blob/8f7db87f01739d51e4b0b3af904ea3a94dff2584/wolfcrypt/src/sha.c#L482)

 > "_nearly 1 K bigger in code size but 25% faster_".